jakesock/dp-memories/README.md

 - Redux for state-management
 - React-Redux to connect Redux with React
 - Redux-Thunk for asynchronous action creators
+- MaterialUI for pre-styled components
 - Axios for API requests
-- Cloudinary for image hosting
 - Moment for displaying distance between post date and current date
-- MaterialUI for pre-styled components

 #### Back-End

 - Express/Node as API Framework
 - Mongo for the database and Mongoose as the ODM
 - JWTs (JSON Web Tokens) for authentication
+- Cloudinary for image hosting

 ## TODO

 #### General Layout/Styling

-- [ ] Update AppBar
+- [ ] Update AppBar with logo when it comes

-#### Forms

-- [ ] Client: Check if username is taken on register form change

-#### Posts

-- [ ] Fix style for longer post messages or limit input character count (Future update planned will add functionality for longer posts (and possibly comments))

-#### General Clean Up & Deploy

-- [ ] Check various things on mobile and fix if need be
-- [ ] Go through entirety of code base and make her beautiful (remove console logs and unused vars, seperate components where it makes sense, organize import statements, etc.)
-- [ ] Build and deploy v2

 ## Potential Future Features

-- Infinite scroll
 - Filter posts by tag on tag click
 - Filter posts by user on username click
 - Make tags space-seperated, displaying them as removable chips after space in create post form
 - Longer post messages end with '...'.
 When clicked, expand post with scrollable modal/dialog
 - Add Post Comments
+- Infinite scroll

 ## TODO (Old)